-- About GigaVUE Cloud Suite for Kubernetes Container Visibility on page 7
+- "About GigaVUE Cloud Suite for Kubernetes Container Visibility" below

-- GigaVUE Cloud Components on page 9
+- "GigaVUE Cloud Components" on page 8

-- Traffic Capturing Mechanism on page 8
+- "Traffic Capturing Mechanism" below

 About GigaVUE Cloud Suite for Kubernetes Container Visibility

 Kubernetes is an open source system that manages containers for application deployment, scaling and management.
 Containers are similar to virtual machines but are light weighted as they share the operating system among the applications running on them.
 Kubernetes is a container management platform with a framework to run distributed systems resiliently.
 Refer to the https://kubernetes.io/docs/concepts/ to understand the Kubernets concepts.